heiswayi/heiswayi.nrird.com/_posts/2015-08-17-php-encryption-decryption-and-password-hashing.md

 // Output 3: U2FsdGVkX18OQ8puUN8BBi+d6vAjEzDTZqM2WaKQD1atOykkYl9MY7NQM1DqI4Kw
 ```

-Hence, even the encrypted string is changed each time I executed the function for the same input data, but it can be decrypted to get back the original data string.
+Hence, even the encrypted string is changed each time I executed the encrypt function for the same input data, but it still can be decrypted to get back the original data string.

 ### Data decryption

-To get back the original data string, this function will do the work.
+This is to decrypt any encrypted string.
+You need to provide the right password that is used for the encryption.

 ```php
 <?php